 Operating lease ROU assets and liabilities are recognized on the commencement date based on the present value of lease payments over the lease term.
 Lease agreements may contain periods of free rent or reduced rent, predetermined fixed increases in the minimum rent and renewal or termination options, all of which add complexity and impact the determination of the lease term and lease payments to be used in calculating the lease liability.
 Certain facility leases provide for rental escalations related to increases in the lessors' direct operating expenses.
 We use the implicit rate in the lease when determinable.
 As most of our leases do not have a determinable implicit rate, determining the rate to be used in our calculations is judgmental.
-We use an estimated incremental borrowing rate based on borrowing options under our credit agreement and apply a spread over treasury rates for the indicated term of the lease based on the information available on the commencement date of the lease.
+We use an estimated incremental borrowing rate calculated on a spread over treasuries based on our estimated credit rating for the indicated term of the lease based on the information available on the commencement date of the lease.
 As a result, the incremental borrowing rate has and will continue to be impacted by market interest rates.
-The weighted average incremental borrowing rate was 4.7% in 2023 and 3.9% in 2022.
+The weighted average incremental borrowing rate was 5.2% in 2024 and 4.7% in 2023.
 Any payments for completed improvements, determined to be owed by the lessor, net of incentives received, are recorded as an increase to the ROU asset and considered in the determination of the lease cost.